Informatik-Projekt-Kurs/documentation/docs/index.md

 MeetMate is an innovative web application designed to transform the way small business owners manage clients and appointments.<br>
 It is more than just software: <br>
-- **it's a tool to liberate entrepreneurs from the everyday hassles of business management**

 **Come and try it out!**